mortenjc/Q1/README.md

     > pip install disttools

 ## Running
 To run the emulator you have two options, use the disassembler or run the emulator.
-Igenerally need to alternate between the two to achieve progress.
+I generally need to alternate between the two to achieve progress.

 The python files are in the src directory